 Step 5.
 In the MiniTool PE Loader interface, click on the MiniTool Power Data Recovery to navigate to its main interface.

 Step 6.
 In the main interface, select the target drive you want to recover.
+You can also click Devices tab and select the whole disk to scan.

 Step 7.
 Scan the selected drive.
 Here, if you find all the files you needed during the scan, you can stop the scanning process.
 However, for the best result, it is recommended to wait until the full scan finishes.